-What would a best ride list be without an inverted roller coaster?
 This giant red and blue coaster can be seen from almost anywhere in the park.

 Banshee's inverted experience is a fan favorite experience.
 An inverted coaster means that the tracks are actually above the head of the rider, rather than how they are normally under the rider.

 It features two vertical loops, a dive loop, a zero gravity roll and even a pretzel knot.
 It's safe to say that this ride has a very diverse experience.

 You'll reach speeds of up to 68 miles per hour riding Banshee.

 This ride cost $24,000,000 to build, and the steel track is an astounding 4,124 feet long.

 Frequently Asked Questions